 DedroneSensors and integrated external video cameras record forensic evidence of drone intrusions.
 A combination of forensic data is automatically captured by the DedroneTracker software, including drone manufacturer, model, time and length of drone activity, and video verification.
 Summary reports are automatically produced and available on-demand for easy analysis of the most critical airspace security data.View Sample Report ->

-Dedrone’s advanced, machine-learning algorithms are built-in to DroneTracker software, enabling the system to reliably detect the difference between drones and other moving objects in the airspace.
+Dedrone’s advanced, cutting-edge algorithms are built-in to DedroneTracker software, enabling the system to reliably detect the difference between drones and other moving objects in the airspace.

 Alarms are triggered as soon as the approach of a drone is detected.
 Alerts can be sent through SMS, the software user interface, e-mail, network (TCP/IP), SNMP, or smartphone push notification.

 All detected events are recorded and stored locally, including collection of drone type, and model.
 If installed, video cameras accurately classify whether detected objects are drones and record video evidence — including the flight path of drone.

 Automated summary reporting delivers the most critical information up-front.
 Find how many drones are intruding into your airspace, and details such as drone model, intrusion time, and frequency of recurrence.

 Modern security requires a layered approach.
 Dedrone hardware and software technology is augmented through 3rd-party sensors and countermeasures, allowing customers to adapt the solution to their exacting specifications.